ProgrammerTurtle/DesignFor3DP/README.md

 - Generally, this does not matter much unless you are doing thin walls.
 If your wall is thicker than 2-3mm, you can basically forget this as the walls will start to have infill and not just be perimeters, which is where the majority of line width applies.

+- NOTE: Nowadays, we do have a wonderful slicer feature called Arachne, which changes line width to adjust for differing sizes.
+This makes it significantly less important to pay attention to line width, but it is still good practice to at least keep it in mind as often times perimiter/vertical line count is associated with strength.
+It is especially crucial to keep in mind not going below 1x line width.

 ## 2. Overhangs